I received my April 2020 update letter, what do I need to do now?

 - A combination of replacement life insurance and cash, with the emphasis on cash.

-I am living overseas, and my address is an overseas address, can I still receive all of the proposed options under the Scheme?
+I am living overseas, and my address is an overseas address, can I still receive all the proposed options under the Scheme?

 If you are a policyholder with an overseas postal address on our records, you would receive a cash payment in replacement of your policy if the Scheme is approved.
 This is because the replacement life insurer is able to offer replacement life insurance only to New Zealand resident policyholders.

-I will be away during the first half of 2020; how can I make sure I don’t miss out on receiving the information pack?
+I will be away during 2020; how can I make sure I don’t miss out on receiving the information pack?

-If there is a chance you will be away when the information packs are expected to be sent, please contact us.
+If there is a chance you will be away during the second half of 2020 please contact us.
 We will add your details to our “Absent Policyholders” list.
 We will then send you an email when the information packs are due to be posted.
 You can arrange for someone to collect your information pack from your mailbox or contact us to arrange an alternative delivery method.
+Due to COVID-19 it is acknowledged that travel will be very limited with the majority (if not all) of our policyholders remaining in New Zealand for the foreseeable future.

 Are you able to tell me what my estimated values under the Scheme will be now?